-The initial public offering price of our Class A common stock will be substantially higher than the pro forma net tangible book value per share of our common stock immediately after this offering.
-If you purchase shares of our Class A common stock in this offering, you will suffer immediate dilution of \$ per share, or \$ per share if the underwriters exercise their over-allotment option in full, representing the difference between our pro forma as adjusted net tangible book value per share as of January 31, 2021 after giving effect to the sale of Class A common stock in this offering and the assumed public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+The initial public offering price of our Class A common stock is substantially higher than the pro forma net tangible book value per share of our common stock immediately after this offering.
+If you purchase shares of our Class A common stock in this offering, you will suffer immediate dilution of \$25.27 per share, or \$25.63 per share if the underwriters exercise their over-allotment option in full, representing the difference between our pro forma as adjusted net tangible book value per share as of January 31, 2021 after giving effect to the sale of Class A common stock in this offering and the public offering price of \$56.00 per share.
 See the section titled "Dilution."